SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 ### Encoded Scene

-The encoded scene is the packed GPU-facing representation of one prepared flush.
+The encoded scene is the packed GPU-facing representation of one prepared command batch.

 It is not final pixels.
 It is the compact data the shaders will consume to derive those pixels.